Lainbo

 Why Open a Bank Account in Hong Kong?#

 The biggest benefit of opening an account in Hong Kong is asset freedom.
-Hong Kong has no foreign exchange controls and is a free port, which means all currencies in the world can circulate and exchange freely in Hong Kong.
+Hong Kong has no foreign exchange controls and is a free port, which means that all currencies in the world can circulate and be exchanged freely in Hong Kong.
 A journey of a thousand miles begins in Hong Kong; "whether or not" is more important than "how good."

 What I Brought#

-1. Proof of Address: A credit card statement from China Merchants Bank as proof of address, obtained using the "掌上生活" App, must be from the last month.
+1. Address proof: A credit card statement from China Merchants Bank as address proof, obtained using the "掌上生活" App, must be from the most recent month.

 image

-I really have not bought stocks, so I used the Alipay documents.
-In theory, a broker's monthly investment statement is a more reliable choice, but ensure that the information on this document can prove that this is your investment (such as ID number, name).
+I really haven't bought stocks, so I used Alipay's documents.
+Logically, a broker's investment monthly statement is a more reliable choice, but ensure that the information on this document can prove that this is your investment (such as ID number, name).
 The Alipay document has the name and ID number, and also has a seal, which is quite formal.

 image